kiannaquines/kiannaquines/README.md

 ###

-<p align="left">My name is Kian Jearard G. Naquines and I'm a passionate fullstack developer, from Philippines.</p>
+<p align="left">My name is Kian Jearard G. Naquines, and I'm a passionate full-stack developer, from the Philippines.</p>

 ###